joshua-rodgers/pong/README.md

 # pong
-building pong. at last. the essence of 2d games. am i worthy?
+building pong. the essence of 2d games.

 ## latest progress